ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema/README.md

       }
     }
     ```
-    - Section level summaries 'section-header' and 'section-footer', create a section summary within each section.
+    - Section level summaries 'section-header' and 'section-footer', create a section summary for each section.
 For example
     ```json
       {
       "summary": [